When You Feel Like Your Best Is Not Enough

-Like many people, I’ve had periods of my life where in spite of my best efforts, I just could not make ends meet.
-I have had to work two or three jobs at times just to stay afloat.
-It can feel daunting when you are trying your best and you still can’t seem to make it.
+I’ve seen challenges in my career, my relationships, my self-confidence and more.
+There have been periods where, in spite of my best efforts, I just could not figure out what was going on with my life.
+It can feel daunting when you are trying your best and you still can’t seem to make sense of your life.

-Nothing makes this time easier, but remembering a few things can help to make this or any other painful growing experience pass with less damage and more personal development.
+Nothing makes those times easier, but remembering a few things can help to make this or any other painful growing experience pass with less lasting damage and more personal development.

-Here are 3 things I have learned to focus on, which have always helped bring me comfort.
+Here are 3 things I’ve learned to focus on which have always helped bring me comfort.